gaia-pipeline/gaia/README.rst

     func DoSomethingAwesome(args sdk.Arguments) error {
         log.Println("This output will be streamed back to gaia and will be displayed in the pipeline logs.")

-	// An error occured?
+	// An error occurred?
 Return it back so gaia knows that this job failed. return nil
     }